Inera-Software/Beta-V1/README.md

 Welcome to the frontend repository for INERA SOFTWARE QUICK-IS BETA V.1.
 This application is a Business Intelligence (BI) platform designed to transform your business data into actionable insights, built with Next.js and React.

-This project serves as the client-facing user interface and consumes data from a separate backend API.

 ## Architecture Overview